omerlevy/tau_amnlp/transformer_exercise/README.md

     --maximize-best-checkpoint-metric \
     --eval-tokenized-bleu \
     --fp16 \
+    --encoder-embed-dim 256 --decoder-embed-dim 256 \
+    --encoder-layers 4 --decoder-layers 4 \
-    --enc-layer-configuration 'FFFFFFAAAAAA' \
+    --enc-layer-configuration 'FFFFAAAA' \
-    --dec-layer-configuration 'FFFFFFAAAAAA'
+    --dec-layer-configuration 'FFFFAAAA'
 ```

 Once you are done implementing and testing your code, train two additional configurations of your choosing, and determine (by evaluating them with ```generate.py```, as in Part 1) whether your proposed modification improved, hurt, or did not have a significant effect on performance.
 Here are some ideas for possible patterns:
-* Sandwich transformers ("AAAFAFAFAFFF")
+* Sandwich transformers ("AAAFAFFF")
-* No feed-forward layers at all ("AAAAAA" or "AAAAAAAAAAAAAAAAAA", the latter being equivalent to the baseline in number of parameters)
+* No feed-forward layers at all ("AAAA" or "AAAAAAAAAAAA", the latter being equivalent to the baseline in number of parameters)
 * Less attention, more feed-forward ("AFFFAFFF" or "AFFFAFFFFF", the latter being equivalent to the baseline in number of parameters)

 **Good luck!**